sahaurja/C_P_V/README.md

-# Computer Vision: Facial Detection on Images, Webcam, and Videos
+# Facial Detection on Images, Webcam, and Videos

 Facial recognition (frontals...later will add more)